 Over the years, I have collected over hundreds of Yixing teapots (majority of them are fine artwork and quite many are masterpieces with a few "Peerless treasures").
 Based on my experience, Yixing teapots can be divided into the following 6 categories:

 Old (Commodity) Yixing teapots ($100-$300)

 Fine Artwork ($200-$2000)

 We recommend tea drinkers and collectors start with old Yixing teapots (made before 1995) for the following reasons: First, compared to modern artwork, old pieces are actually cheaper.
 Second, old teapots usually have very good quality Yixing Zisha clay, which would have a good appeal property.
 Lastly, old teapots have high historical and cultural value.

 Please note we intentionally left out "Modern commodity Yixing Zisha clay teapot" because it doesn't exist.
-If it is made after 1995 (we called Modern era), then because of the high price of the real Yixing clay it is either None-Zisha commodity (which is cheap) or Zisha Fine Artwork (which is expensive).
+If it is made after 1995 (we called Modern era), then because of the high price of the real Yixing clay it is either Non-Zisha commodity (cheap) or Zisha Fine Artwork (expensive).